LINNIhub/LINNIhub/README.md

 Whitelisted = true
 end

+if game.Players.LocalPlayer.Name == "youkhuoo" then
+Whitelisted = true
+end
-if game.Players.LocalPlayer.Name == "用户名" then
+if game.Players.LocalPlayer.Name == "ovo_dashaby" then
 Whitelisted = true
 end
 if Whitelisted == true then